MarcWeber/tsmono/README.md

 ROADMAP / TODO:
 ===============

+  [?] transform into library
+      partially done the update command can be used from ./index.ts now

   [ ] use u-simple-actions instead of argparse so that bash completion etc works

   [ ] rewrite from scratch allow multiple languages etc